RobBowman/robbowman.github.io/_posts/2024-12-25-deploying-products-to-apim.md

  Deployment of the APIM Product to API links needed to be made more flexible.
 It needed to attempt to make the link but continue if it was unable to.

 ## The solution
- The following PowerShell script is called from the same DevOps pipleline as the previous Bicep:
+ The following PowerShell script is called from the same DevOps pipeline as the previous Bicep:

  ```ps
  # This script it called from DevOps Pipeline Azure.Scaffolding.ApimSubscriptions